 Failing to save for emergencies

-It is not a matter of if, but when an emergency will arise.
+You should aim to save 6 months of your after-tax income in an emergency account.
+It is not a matter of if, but when a financial emergency will arise.
 Be prepared,instead of leaving things to chance.
-Financial planners will tell you the importance of saving for tough times now.
+Financial planners will tell you the importance of saving for tough times.
 Most families simply monitor their bank account balance, but don’t have a budget or savings plan in place.
-Every time you receive your paycheque, take a huge chunk of it and put it in savings.
+You need to allocate some of your cash flow each month to building an emergency account which will act like a ‘financial air bag’ in the event of an accident, illness or financial disaster like the loss of a job.
 Leave it there and don’t be tempted to take it back out.
 Don’t wait until the end of the month to save whatever you have left, because more than likely you will have spent it all and have nothing left to save.

 Failing to monitor expenses